 Donald Trump, Paul Le Roux and the Dutch East India Company - Part 1

-In January 2021, powerful tech companies Facebook, Twitter and Google moved to censor President Donald Trump after the Capitol siege.
+In January 2021, powerful tech companies Facebook, Twitter and Google moved to censor President Donald Trump.
 Whether or not DJT deserved this ban is irrelevant for the purposes of this essay.
-What we interested in is the sheer power of for-profit entities.
-Tech companies were free to gag the sitting head of state of the most powerful country in the world.
-This is a man who for all his flaws, won millions of votes and had a political mandate to lead the hegemon of our times.
-This level of corporate power is unprecedented in our lifetimes, and rang alarm bells amongst political leaders across the world, including relatively politically distant and moderate ones, like Angela Merkel.
+It is the sheer power of for-profit entities that is of interest.
+Tech companies were free to gag the sitting a head of state.
+The head of state of the most powerful country in the world.
+A man who, for all his flaws, won millions of votes and had a political mandate (at least on paper) to lead a superpower.
+This level of corporate power is unprecedented in our lifetimes, and it rang alarm bells amongst political leaders across the world.
+Even politically distant and moderate politicians, such as Angela Merkel, voiced their concern.

 Outsourcing Empire